Typing ĐevaNāgarī Character Sequences

 Reph is sometimes called 'Above-Base Ra'.
 It looks like a simple curve over BCns.

 The 'ra' consonant in the above example is placed above the base consonant in form of a 'mark'.
 You may think of it as 'ra kī mātrā' (र की मात्रा) and simply call it 'Reph'.

-The following sequence results in a half (inline) form of 'Ra' sometimes called 'Eyelash Ra'.
+The following sequence results in a half (inline) form of 'Ra' also called as 'Eyelash Ra'.
 It is sometimes used in Marāthī instead of reph.

 ZWJ stands for ZeroWidthJoiner, which is a blank space-less (width-less) character needed to produce alternate (less common) form of conjunct by joining two adjoining character.
-In the above case it prevents formation of reph (matra) and produces eyelash-ra.
-Which is within the line (area) of Akṣhar/s.
+In the above case it prevents formation of reph (matra) and produces eyelash-ra, which is in the line (area) of Akṣhar/s.